tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/条件键说明及使用示例_intl_en.md

 #### Request header Content-Type

-`Content-Type` must be an HTTP request content type defined in RFC 2616 (MIME), such as `application/xml` and `image/jpeg`.
+`Content-Type` must be an HTTP request content type as defined in RFC 2616 (MIME), such as `application/xml` and `image/jpeg`.
 For more information, see [Common Request Headers](https://intl.cloud.tencent.com/document/product/436/7728).

 #### Condition key cos:content-type

-You can use the condition key `cos:content-type` to restrict the request header `Content-Type`.
+You can use the `cos:content-type` condition key to restrict the `Content-Type` request header.

 #### Example 1: restricting Content-Type of PutObject requests to "image/jpeg"

-Assume that the root account with UIN 100000000001 that owns the bucket `examplebucket-1250000000` uses the `cos:content-type` condition key to restrict the content of the `Content-Type` header in upload requests initiated by the sub-account with UIN 100000000002.
+Assume that the root account with UIN 100000000001 that owns the `examplebucket-1250000000` bucket uses the `cos:content-type` condition key to restrict the content of the `Content-Type` header in upload requests initiated by the sub-account with UIN 100000000002.

 The bucket policy in this example is to restrict that object upload requests (`PutObject`) must carry the `Content-Type` header and with the value `image/jpeg`.